 Shortlisting and allocation to interview

-If you pass the situational judgement test, your application goes through a shortlisting panel.
+Your application goes through a shortlisting panel.
 They will score it against each of the criteria in the person specification.

 The panel members do not have access to your:

 - employment history sections of the application form

 Applications are then ranked in order of their total score.
 The highest scoring applicants will then go through to interview.
 The shortlisting dates are available here.

 There will be one allocation to interview per post.
 There will also be a reserve list in case any shortlisted applicants withdraw.